Fall Hydrant Flushing

 WHY DOES THE SEWICKLEY WATER AUTHORITY FLUSH HYDRANTS?

 You may notice crews working at hydrants and see water running down the street.
 Your first thought may be that we are ignoring our own philosophy of conserving water.
 We flush water lines through the use of hydrants, which is an important preventive maintenance activity.
-Although it may appear to waste water, the process is part of a routine maintenance program necessary to maintain the integrity of the water system allowing us a continue to delivery the highest quality water possible to our customers.
+Although it may appear to waste water, the process is part of a routine maintenance program necessary to maintain the integrity of the water system allowing us a continue to deliver the highest quality water possible to our customers.

 As a result of the line flushing process, residents in the immediate vicinity of the work may experience low water pressure and temporary discoloration of their water.
 This discoloration consists primarily of air and does not affect the safety of the water.
 If you experience discoloration in your water after crews have been flushing in your neighborhood, clear the pipes in your home by running your water faucets in your home a few minutes.
 We recommend using a laundry tub in the basement or outside hose bib.